School Counseling Concentration

 Internship

-600-hour clinical experience that must be completed at a K-12 public, private or charter school.
+Students will complete a 600-hour internship at a K-12 public, private or charter school.

 At CMU, we provide personalized support to help students secure and gain approval for their practicum and internship sites.